top of page

 Second Exam

-Day 2 Love & Past + Falling In Love (Choose one and summarize it for the class: Summary should include authors main argument/idea AND one critical point)
+(Choose one paper and summarize it for the class: Summary should include authors main argument/idea AND one critical point)

 Week 14 Student Presentations